mikolajlubiak/vectng/README.md

-# GAME - Game engine
+# VectNG - Game engine
 ## Game engine written in C++ with the help of SDL2.